-My Amazon SageMaker notebook instance gets stuck in the Pending state, and then fails
+Why does my Amazon SageMaker notebook instance get stuck in the Pending state, and then fail?

 When I create or start an Amazon SageMaker notebook instance, the instance enters the Pending state.
 The notebook instance appears to be stuck in this state, and then it fails.

 The Pending status means that SageMaker is creating the notebook instance.
-If any of the steps in the creation process fail, SageMaker attempts to create the notebook again.
+If any step in the creation process fails, SageMaker attempts to create the notebook again.
 This is why a notebook might stay in the Pending state longer than expected.
-If SageMaker still can't create the notebook instance, the status eventually changes to Failed.
+If SageMaker still can't create the notebook instance, the status eventually changes to Failed .

 Confirm the failure reason

-- To see a pop-up displaying a shortened version of the failure reason, pause on Failed in the Status column.
+- To see a pop-up window that shows a shortened version of the failure reason, pause on Failed in the Status column.

 - To see the full failure reason, choose the name of the notebook instance.
 The failure reason appears at the top of the Notebook instance settings section.